 Welcome to my blog on Housing, Culture, and Design in Toronto!
-This is where I share my insights and experiences on most every aspect of the Toronto Real Estate Market – and life here in The 6ix!
+This is where I share my insights and experiences on almost every aspect of the Toronto Real Estate Market – and life here in The 6ix!

 The Evolution Of Queen Street

 Part of the evolution of cities includes the changing dynamics of neighbourhoods, which at any given time have their own life cycles shaped and moulded by the social, economic, civic, and physical dynamics in play in a community, in addition to how consumer tastes and trends in culture also influence their evolution.
-As each of these factors fluctuate, so too do the character and composition of the area.
+As each of these factors fluctuates, so too do the character and composition of the area.
 While some urban neighbourhoods can be relatively stable in their flux – others may undergo more pronounced declines.
-For example, if the housing stock deteriorates, or is converted into multiple rental units that aren’t owner occupied, it can spurn a cycle of poverty where property values deteriorate.
+For example, if the housing stock deteriorates, or is converted into multiple rental units that aren’t owner-occupied, it can spurn a cycle of poverty where property values deteriorate.
 However, when this location is central, it’s more likely a candidate for a rebirth, driving home the truth of the real estate mantra, “location, location, location”.

 In the case of Beaconsfield Village located north of Queen West to Dundas West from Dovercourt Road west to Dufferin Avenue, this 1880s neighbourhood comprises some pretty and substantial Victorian housing stock.
 One of Toronto’s early streetcar suburbs that catered to the growing merchant class, the residences in this neighbourhood – in particular Beaconsfield Avenue – were pretty swish in their day.
-But with the expansion of industry along Lake Ontario, including the construction of the rail lines and roads to move all the materials and product to the south in addition to the mass migrations waves of labourers arriving for a better life and available employment, the neighbourhood’s elite migrated north of Bloor to Rosedale and beyond, as well as west (like The Kingsway), shifting it from highly desirable to working class for the next century.
+But with the expansion of industry along Lake Ontario, including the construction of the rail lines and roads to move all the materials and products to the south in addition to the mass migrations waves of labourers arriving for a better life and available employment, the neighbourhood’s elite migrated north of Bloor to Rosedale and beyond, as well as west (like The Kingsway), shifting it from highly desirable to working class for the next century.

-Incidentally, the same occurred in Parkdale – another merchant class neighbourhood just west of Beaconsfield Village – which would also see a shift in its composition.
+Incidentally, the same occurred in Parkdale – another merchant-class neighbourhood just west of Beaconsfield Village – which would also see a shift in its composition.
 Once home to the well-heeled, and coveted for its direct access to the sandy Beaches of Lake Ontario and soiree central – Palais Royale – the construction of the QEW and the subsequent Gardiner Expressway – which required a significant portion of southern Parkdale dwellings to be demolished – castrated the neighbourhood and its decline as a posh early suburb.
 Click here to read Eclectic, Elegant and Cool: The Housing Stock of Parkdale.

 On Queen West of Ossington, it was the restoration and opening of the hip and happening Drake Hotel – which opened its doors on Valentine’s Day in 2004 – that had a strong impact on the neighbourhood’s gentrification, as did the rejuvenation of The Gladstone Hotel a few blocks west.
 This is a great example of how specific places of commerce can spur change throughout a larger geographic area.
-Read this story “No Hard Feelings For Owners Who Lost Store To Queen West Gentrification" that talks about how The Drake Hotel had a role in re-inventing the neighbourhood and driving property values up.
+Read this story “No Hard Feelings For Owners Who Lost Store To Queen West Gentrification” which talks about how The Drake Hotel had a role in re-inventing the neighbourhood and driving property values up.
 The arrival of The Drake Hotel effectively set the tone for a significant building boom.
 Along with the renovation, rejuvenation and restoration of the existing housing stock, Queen Street West has seen a massive amount of mid-rise condominium development occur, in addition to more condos to the south on King West and Liberty Village, and the conversion of lofts like Argyle Lofts at 183 Dovercourt Road.

 Queen Street East Today

-A similar circumstance is occuring on Queen Street East across the Don Valley.
-I began witnessing this phenonemon around ten years ago when Buyers were opting to bypass Riverdale to the north (which is on the subway line and has high calibre schools) and instead request Leslieville as their preferred neighbourhood.
+A similar circumstance is occurring on Queen Street East across the Don Valley.
+I began witnessing this phenomenon around ten years ago when Buyers were opting to bypass Riverdale to the north (which is on the subway line and has high-calibre schools) and instead request Leslieville as their preferred neighbourhood.
 Why?
-Certainly it’s because at least one of the prospective purchasers was most likely going to hop on the Queen streetcar to the central core for work, but what they often articulated was their desire for a neighbourhood with more ‘edge and grit’.
-In some ways this surprised me as it counters the traditional idea of ‘location location location’, where housing is coveted for its quality, consistent homogeneity in style and condition, and overall status desirability (clearly a divide by the now antiquated old school standards of ‘class’).
-However, having come from 15 years specializing and spearheading the growth of the loft market – including a Graduate Degree interviewing its residents where I discovered loft dwellers were – by and large - progressive liberated non-conformists who sought to live in factories as a reflection of their counter-culture selves (of which I was once one, too).
-If you’re interested in market segmentation here’s my post on the evolution of the loft market including the difference between hard and soft lofts which serve as the basis for my theory there are a generations of house Buyers of all ages who simply prefer to live in areas which are ‘cool, hip and with their own kind’ rather those which are ‘established, traditional and mature’, even when prices are not a factor.
+Certainly, it’s because at least one of the prospective purchasers was most likely going to hop on the Queen streetcar to the central core for work, but what they often articulated was their desire for a neighbourhood with more ‘edge and grit’.
+In some ways, this surprised me as it counters the traditional idea of ‘location location location’, where housing is coveted for its quality, consistent homogeneity in style and condition, and overall status desirability (clearly a divide by the now antiquated old school standards of ‘class’).
+However, having come from 15 years specializing and spearheading the growth of the loft market – including a Graduate Degree interviewing its residents where I discovered loft dwellers were – by and large – progressively liberated non-conformists who sought to live in factories as a reflection of their counter-culture selves (of which I was once one, too).
+If you’re interested in market segmentation here’s my post on the evolution of the loft market including the difference between hard and soft lofts which serve as the basis for my theory there are generations of house Buyers of all ages who simply prefer to live in areas which are ‘cool, hip and with their own kind’ rather those which are ‘established, traditional and mature’, even when prices are not a factor.

-No longer do we gauge city neighbourhoods as being more valuable than another when a new build or substantial renovation comes to market.
+No longer do we gauge city neighbourhoods as being more valuable than others when a new build or substantial renovation comes to market.
 Why?
 It seems that there is sufficient wealth in the city such that, regardless of the location – which may have once been considered ‘working class’, or ‘transitional’ – there are Buyers qualified and keen to buy dwellings which represent the best of the best.
 Here is my post on establishing value in Toronto real estate Exploring Toronto Real Estate Property Values, which attempts to demonstrate that tear-downs or houses requiring substantial work still attain a value that’s not based on location but on land value and opportunity.
-Whereas individual neighbourhoods were once accorded their own premium based on its desirability against neighbouring locations, this is now evaporating.
+Whereas individual neighbourhoods were once accorded their own premium based on their desirability against neighbouring locations, this is now evaporating.
 No longer is there a clear distinction in value in the central core.
 At one time being north of Bloor got higher values than south but this is no longer a certainty.
-Even the divide between east and west of Yonge is shifting.
-The prices are now aligning with each other, though arguably one is getting a house in better condition on the east side than west (for now), but it’s almost hit and miss now, versus a certainty.
+Even the divide between the east and west of Yonge is shifting.
+The prices are now aligning with each other, though arguably one is getting a house in better condition on the east side than the west (for now), but it’s almost hit and miss now, versus a certainty.
 In the span of my career values are shifting from disparate based on location to equalizing.
-No longer are specific neighbourhood gentrifying in the central core, but the entire core is undergoing transformation.
+No longer are specific neighbourhoods gentrifying in the central core, but the entire core is undergoing transformation.
 No location is being dismissed as ‘not ready for reinvention’.

 As neighbourhoods gentrify, the concept of value shifts as well.
 We are seeing more commonly houses in mediocre condition that are effectively selling for ‘land value’ and, in their reinvention, setting new price precedents across the entire central core.
 This shift has enormous repercussions for those seeking freehold housing in the lower price points, as it’s essential evaporating as flippers can now pick up dwellings in once marginal areas and garner a reasonable return.
-This has consequences for the natural filtering of housing stock, as we need buyers and sellers moving up and down all prices points and housing types to keep a market healthy.
-Without question it’s getting tougher to secure a reasonably-priced property no matter what your budget.
+This has consequences for the natural filtering of housing stock, as we need buyers and sellers moving up and down all price points and housing types to keep a market healthy.
+Without question, it’s getting tougher to secure a reasonably-priced property no matter what your budget.

-Here’s a Blogto link sharing a real-time 1hour 13 minute video by Ze Han of the Queen streetcar journey from the Humber Loop in the west to Neville Park in the east, passing through Parkdale, West Queen West, the Entertainment District, the Garden District, Moss Park, Regent Park, Leslieville, The Beaches and so on.
+Here’s a BlogTO link sharing a real-time 1hour 13 minute video by Ze Han of the Queen streetcar journey from the Humber Loop in the west to Neville Park in the east, passing through Parkdale, West Queen West, the Entertainment District, the Garden District, Moss Park, Regent Park, Leslieville, The Beaches and so on.
 Neat!